 “Yes, he was a prized Marwari stallion in those days.
 I miss him very much.”

 “He left this world some time ago.
 That picture was from another time, many years before you were born.
 Tell me about your job,” finished Amir.

-“Warriors!
-That’s so cool!” said Chelsea.
+“Warriors?
+That’s so cool!” said Bethany.